MarkoSterk/beta_cell_analysis_suite/README.md

 ## Running analysis steps
 **Non-python users can use the "BetaCellAnalysis.exe" executable file in the "dist/" folder for all analysis.**

+The program will run in an endless loop until exited with the proper command.
+You will be asked for the next step everytime an analysis step finishes.
+The configurations are updated on-the-go (in case you make changes) so you don't have to exit and re-run the program for every step.

 ### Requirements
 **Python users only!**
 Developed and tested with Python 3.11.1.\